 She has a strong partnership as a performer and representative for Yamaha Music UK and Steinberg Media.
 You can find her in the promotional video for the UR22C interface, and may have seen her on the Yamaha stand at PLASA 2019 or BBC Introducing Live.

-Still only 20, she’s currently studying for a degree in Popular Music at the Royal Northern College of Music, and her debut album, Inflorescence is out now.
+Still only 20, she’s currently studying for a degree in Popular Music at the Royal Northern College of Music.